 This challenge is no longer accepting new submissions.

-Champions will receive local and national recognition.
+Up to 35 Champions will be recognized locally and nationally.
 No cash prize will be awarded.
 In addition to recognition on the Million Hearts® and CDC websites, national press releases will be initiated to recognize and congratulate Champions.
 Documentation of clinical systems and strategies champions adopted that support hypertension control will be housed on this website and attributed to Champions.

-RulesEligibility The Million Hearts® Hypertension Control Challenge is open to public and private individual clinicians, practices, and health systems providing health care services to patients in a U.S. state or territory.
-To be eligible to win the Challenge, the nominee must
+The Million Hearts® Hypertension Control Challenge is open to public and private individual clinicians, practices, and health systems providing health care services to patients in a U.S. state or territory.
+To be eligible to be recognized as a Hypertension Control Champion, the applicant must:

 - Be a U.S. licensed clinician, practicing in any U.S. setting, who provides continuing care for adult patients with hypertension.
 In the case of an individual, whether participating singly or in a group, the individual must be a citizen or permanent resident of the United States.